osmbe/cyclofix-website/content/docs/validating-data.md

 Then we cross-reference with aereal imagery, the photos provided by the contributor or on Mapillary (a crowd-sourced street-level imagery datasource).
 We make corrections and imporvements if needed, and mark the changeset as "good" or "bad" within OSMCha.

 If we have checked a few edits of a new contributor and found them to be in perfect shape, we mark the contributor as a "trusted user".
-This list is shared within our team.
+This list is shared [somewhere on the OSM wiki](https://wiki.openstreetmap.org/wiki/WikiProject_Belgium/Cyclofix/trusted_users).

 During this process, we can leave a message on the Changeset for the contributor and the community to see.
 This creates a public record on any doubts there might be about this particular data-point.